 Both beta 2-agonists and anticholinergic bronchodilators come in a short-acting and long-acting form.

-Doctors often call short-acting bronchodilators rescue or fast-acting inhalers because they treat symptoms that come on suddenly, such as wheezing, shortness of breath, and chest tightness.
+Doctors often call short-acting bronchodilators “rescue inhalers” or “fast-acting inhalers” as they treat symptoms that come on suddenly, such as wheezing, shortness of breath, and chest tightness.

 Common short-acting bronchodilators include:

-According to the American Academy of Allergy, Asthma, and Immunology, if a person needs fast-acting bronchodilators daily, they are not controlling their symptoms well and may need a long-acting bronchodilator.
+According to the American Academy of Allergy, Asthma and Immunology, if a person needs fast-acting bronchodilators more than twice per week, their symptoms are not well-controlled.
+They may need a long-acting bronchodilator or controller medication.

 Common long-acting bronchodilators include:

-The best type of bronchodilator to take may depend on a person’s age, their level of consciousness, and their preference.
+The best type of bronchodilator to take may depend on a person’s age, preference, and level of consciousness.
 Matching the best device to the person’s ability will provide the most effective treatment.

-It is important to understand how to take bronchodilators correctly to ensure that the most medication possible gets to the lungs.
+It is important to understand how to take bronchodilators correctly to ensure that the most medication possible reaches the lungs.
 The most common ways of administering bronchodilators include:

 Metered dose inhalers

 A metered dose inhaler (MDI) is a small, pressurized canister that contains medication.
 The device releases the medicine when a person presses down on the canister.
-A propellant in the MDI carries the dose of medicine into the lungs.
+A propellant in the MDI carries the medication dose into the lungs.